Ichthyostega/yoshimi-test/README.md

 - libSndfile (e.g. `libsndfile1-dev` on Debian/Ubuntu)

 Note: we use libSndfile only for reading/writing WAV files.
-If further dependencies are problematic, you might `configure --disable-alsa --disable-external-lib` to omit ALSA, FLAC and Vorbis.
+If further dependencies are problematic, you might `configure --disable-alsa --disable-external-libs` to omit ALSA, FLAC and Vorbis.

 ## Launching the tests